tale-toul/OCP4baremetalIPI/Ansible/README.md

 # Set up the baremetal and Libvirt instances with Ansible

 ## Subscribe hosts with Red Hat
-The EC2 metal host, the support and provisioning VMs all run on RHEL 8 and are subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093):
+The EC2 metal host uses RHEL 9, the support and provisioning VMs use RHEL 8, all are subscribed with Red Hat using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093):

+RHEL 9.0 is used in the EC2 metal host because python pip version in RHEL 8.6 is too old to install sushy tools.
+RHEL 8.6 is used in the provision (and support) VMs because the openshift installer cannot create the bootstrap KVM VM with the version of qemu included in RHEL 9.

 1. Go to the [Activation Keys](https://access.redhat.com/management/activation_keys) page
 1. Click on new to create an activation key